ppetrovtv/pine_script_docs/source/essential/Drawings.rst

   Drawing objects created using Pine code cannot be modified with mouse actions.

-The new line and label drawings in Pine v4 allow you to create indicators with more sophisticated visual components, e.g. pivot points, support/resistance levels, zig zag lines, labels containing dynamic text, etc.
+The new line and label drawings in Pine v4 allow you to create indicators with more sophisticated visual components, e.g., pivot points, support/resistance levels, zig zag lines, labels containing dynamic text, etc.

 In contrast to indicator plots (plots are created with functions ``plot``, ``plotshape``, ``plotchar``),